scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 The signature metadata minimally contains the ISD-AS number of the signing entity and the key identifier of the public key that should be used to verify the message.
 For more information on signing and verifying control-plane messages, see the chapter "Signing and Verifying Control-Plane Messages" of the SCION Control-Plane PKI Specification {{I-D.scion-cppki}}.

 The following code block shows how the signature input is defined in the SCION Protobuf implementation ("ps" stands for path segment).
-Note that the signature has a nested, onion-like structure.
+Note that the signature has a nested structure.

 ~~~
 input(ps, i) = signed.header_and_body || associated_data(ps, i)